These Jack Skellington Nightmare Before Christmas Mickey ears are perfect for your next trip to the Disney parks or a Halloween party.

 - Hot glue

-I discovered my mortar was the perfect size for Mickey ears so used that to make the ear shapes.
+My mortar was the perfect size for Mickey ears so I used that to make the ear shapes.
 You could try a small bowl though.

 You need two sets of ears that look like this.